MrTarantula/NDice/README.md

 > NOTE: Most types of weighted dice constructed with no weights will behave like a fair die

-`WeightedDie` and dice derived from it (e.g. `GamblersDie`) can be constructed with weights for each side, using a series of numbers or an array:
+`WeightedDie` and dice derived from it (e.g. `GamblersDie`) can be constructed with weights for each side, using a series of numbers or an array.

+> Percentages can be used, but the total weight must equal 1.
+Try to use nicely dividable percentages, otherwise some precision may be lost.

 ```C#
 // Six-sided die with side 4 heavily weighted